Search StreamScheme

 Reward Your Twitch Subs

-Discord will automatically create a role for your Twitch subscribers.
-You can now create channels specifically with them in mind.
-Having unique channels for them is an easy perk to give them for their support.
 You can manage which roles can see a channel by clicking the cog icon when you hover over the channel name.
 This page will allow you to edit your channel settings.
 Click permissions, then manage your roles.
 You can add or subtract role permissions as you see fit.

-When you are starting, having one channel for subscribers should be sufficient (as you will probably only have a few, to begin with).
-Expand with more Discord channel ideas as you grow, and you see the need.
+When you are starting, having one channel for subscribers should be sufficient (as you will probably only have a few to begin with).
+Expand with more Discord channel ideas as you grow and you see the need.

 Your subscribers will automatically be able to use your Twitch emotes once you have set everything into place.